zigzagalex/gator/README.md

 ## The why and the what
 This is a simple REPL CLI/TUI that allows for users to follow and fetch RSS feeds.
 All in the terminal, because honestly is there a better UI than a terminal?

 The posts can then be opened to be read in the default browser.
+Opened posts are greyed out, so you can see what you haven't read yet.